mesosphere/d2iq-engineering-blog/content/posts/conflict-resolution-kubernetes-server-side-apply/index.md

 Error from server (AlreadyExists): error when creating "/tmp/ssa-blog-demo-rmmgyw/1.yaml": namespaces "ssa-blog-demo" already exists
 ```

-So we tried to create the same resource multiple times and only one succeeded - which makes total.
-If you run this, your
+So we tried to create the same resource multiple times and only one succeeded - which makes total sense.
+If you run
-output will be slightly different as a different one of the parallel creates will work.
-In this case, it was the 5th
+this, your output will be slightly different as a different one of the parallel creates will work.
+In this case, it was
-file as we can see when we read back from the API server:
+the 3rd file as we can see when we read back from the API server:

 ```bash
 $ kubectl get ns --show-labels ssa-blog-demo